funkybooboo/ctf_d_tutorial/README.md

 Next, you will need to install Docker [here](https://docs.docker.com/install/).

-If your do not already have Docker Compose installed, install it [here](https://docs.docker.com/compose/install/).
+If you do not already have Docker Compose installed, install it [here](https://docs.docker.com/compose/install/).

 # Hosting Locally
 Start Docker with the following command: